 384.60 change “if the missed beacon corresponds to a TBTT” to “if the missed Beacon frame corresponds to a TBTT”

+[RS: accepted]

 404.30 change “The Spatial Reuse Parameter Set element is optionally present in Beacons, Probe Responses and (Re)Association responses.” to “The Spatial Reuse Parameter Set element is optionally present in Beacon, Probe Response and (Re)Association response frames.”

+[RS: Change to “Beacon frames, Probe Response frames and (Re)Association Response frames”]

 423.10 change “an OPS AP shall include a TWT element in beacons” to “an OPS AP shall include a TWT element in Beacon frames”

+[RS: rejected. “beacon” is widely used and may refer to frame types other than the Beacon frame]

 430.23 change “Additional rules for ER beacons and group addressed frames” to “Additional rules for ER Beacon frames and group addressed frames”

+[RS: rejected.
+ER beacon is defined]

 430.59 change “Additional rules for HE SU beacons(#21163) in the 6 GHz band” to “Additional rules for HE SU Beacon frames(#21163) in the 6 GHz band”

+[RS: rejected.
+HE SU beacon is defined]

 431.32 change “An HE AP may transmit a FILS Discovery, or a broadcast Probe Response frame” to “An HE AP may transmit a FILS Discovery frame or a broadcast Probe Response frame”

+[RS: accepted]

 431.37 change “FILS Discovery and broadcast Probe Responses shall be carried in an S-MPDU” to “FILS Discovery and broadcast Probe Response frames shall be carried in an S-MPDU”

+[RS: change to “FILS Discovery frames and broadcast Probe Response frames”]

 435.59 change “if the HE AP transmits ER Beacon in HE ER SU PPDU with 106-tone RU.” to “if the HE AP transmits an ER Beacon frame in an HE ER SU PPDU with a 106-tone RU.”

+[RS: change to “HE AP transmits ER beacon in an HE ER SU PPDU with a 106-tone RU”.
+I think this contradicts the ER beacon definition (“An ER beacon is a Beacon frame carried in an HE ER SU PPDU using a 242-tone RU and transmitted in the primary 20 MHz channel.”)]

 437.41 change “Beacons in the 6 GHz band” to ”Beacon Frames in the 6 GHz band”

+[RS: rejected – beacon is a widely used term]

 446.51 change “ER beacon generation in an ER BSS” to “ER Beacon Frame Generation in an ER BSS”

+[RS: rejected]

 446.54 change “An ER beacon is a Beacon frame carried in HE ER SU PPDU using a 242-tone RU” to “An ER Beacon frame is a Beacon frame carried in an HE ER SU PPDU using a 242-tone RU”

+[RS: add “an”]

-446.55 change “An ER beacon provides additional link budget for downlink” to ” An ER Beacon frame provides additional link budget for downlink”unnecessary nouns
+446.55 change “An ER beacon provides additional link budget for downlink” to ” An ER Beacon frame provides additional link budget for downlink”

+[RS: rejected]

+unnecessary nouns

 Carol – did not find anything